Close

 Native American Names

-Introduction to Native American Names for Kids
+Introduction to Native American Names for Teachers

 Among the Indian tribes of the United States all personal names have a definite significance.
 Although there are diversities in the customs relating to names among the various tribes, yet, looking at these as a whole, personal names are observed to fall generally into two classes: First, those which refer to sacred rites; second, those which commemorate a personal achievement.